twisted/towncrier/docs/tutorial.rst

    - #1, #2

-Note: if you configure a Markdown file (for example, ``filename = "CHANGES.md"``) in your configuration file, the titles will be output in markdown format instead.
+Note: if you configure a Markdown file (for example, ``filename = "CHANGES.md"``) in your configuration file, the titles will be output in Markdown format instead.

 Producing News Files In Production